—–BEGIN PGP SIGNED MESSAGE—–

 5) Production of recommendations and follow-up actions to prevent future incidents.

-To the entire community served and interested parties, CSIRT-SPMS proposes to issue security alerts and recommendations, also providing the necessary information for their protection and/or remediation through sources such as NCSC-PT and other national authorities, as well as information proactively gathered, received and published from other reliable sources and forums.
+To the entire community served and interested parties, CSIRT-SPMS proposes to issue security alerts and recommendations, while also providing the necessary information for their protection and/or remediation through reliable sources and forums or proactively gathered information.

-Within the scope of the responsibilities of the Health Operational Security Coordination Element (ECOS) (Order No. 1348/2017), CSIRT-SPMS is responsible for the centralised coordination of incidents within eSIS, which includes:
+Within the scope of the responsibilities of the Health Operational Security Coordination Element (ECOS) (Order No. 1348/2017), CSIRT-SPMS is responsible for the centralized coordination of incidents within eSIS.

 Cybersecurity support for the eSIS community provides, on a best-effort basis, specialised technicians from CSIRT-SPMS to analyse and respond to local cybersecurity incidents.
 Depending on specific needs, this support may include, among other things: